bertobob/Margorak/README.md

 The frontend uses Angular Signals for shared game state and dedicated handlers for different map interaction types.

+## Project Scope

+Margorak is currently designed as a local single-player prototype.

+The API does not implement user accounts, authentication, or character ownership.
+Character IDs are therefore treated as local game state rather than protected user data.

+The application is intended to run locally with a local SQLite database and should not be exposed as a public production service in its current state.
+Authentication and authorization would be required before supporting multiple users or a public deployment.

 ## Project Structure

     backend/